-When thinking about shoppers’ behaviors and motivations this year, it’s important to keep in mind that the Covid-19 pandemic has made many families uncertain and anxious.
+When thinking about shoppers’ behaviors this year, it’s important to remember that Covid-19 has made many families uncertain and anxious.

-According to a survey conducted by Deloitte in early June, more than three-quarters (76%) of parents in the U.S. say they are concerned about how to keep their children healthy during the school year and 38% are worried about their family’s finances.
+According to a survey conducted by Deloitte in early June, more than three-quarters (76%) of parents in the U.S. say they are concerned about how to keep their children healthy during the school year; 38% are worried about their family’s finances.

-Moreover, two-thirds of parents say they are anxious about sending their kids to school this fall because of Covid-19, with anxiety highest in the Northeast, Southeast, and South.
+Moreover, two-thirds of parents say they are anxious about sending their kids to school this fall because of Covid-19.
+Anxiety is highest in the Northeast, Southeast, and South.

 2. It’s unclear what spend will look like.

-On the other hand, the National Retail Federation predicts that average BTS spend per household will increase to $789 this year—a significant jump from $696 last year.
+On the other hand, the National Retail Federation predicts that average BTS spend per household will increase to $789 this year.
+That’s a significant jump from $696 last year.

 3. What people are buying is different this year.